 Although detox is the first step toward recovery, it is important to note that detox and residential treatment are meant to go hand-in-hand.
 While detox treats the physical part of drug dependence, inpatient rehab treats the roots of substance use disorder.

 "Our detox is designed to make guests as comfortable as possible while preparing them for the next phase of their recovery.
 Because we care."

 Guests who move on to inpatient treatment following detox learn to live independently from substance use.
 Residential treatment offers a safe space for guests to recover and begin to heal.

 In treatment, guests will attend group seven days per week.
 Upon arrival at our center, guests are introduced to their primary therapist with whom they will work closely during individual sessions.

 We teach those who are overcoming substance use disorder how to cope with emotional stress without drugs and/or alcohol by countering negative thought patterns with individual and group therapies.
-Royal Life Centers equips guests with the tools needed for a long successful recovery from substance use disorder.
+Royal Life Centers equips guests with the tools needed for a long, successful recovery from substance use disorder.
+Because We Care.